connectomicslab/connectomemapper3/paper/paper.md

   parameters and re-execute when results at a given stage are found not to be satisfactory.
 In this way, CMP3 simplifies the creation of connectomes and makes it a straightforward process even for users not familiar with Nipype and software container technology.
-Nevertheless, it still fulfils the needs of advanced users in charge of analyzing huge amount of data, offering them the possibility to tune and save all the parameters in configuration files and create a batch job to automatically process all data with the BIDS App.
+Nevertheless, it still fulfils the needs of advanced users in charge of analyzing a huge amount of data, offering them the possibility to tune and save all the parameters in configuration files and create a batch job to automatically process all data with the BIDS App.